Xangis/PixelSwapper/README.md

 # Changelog

+### Changes in version 1.22:

+- First open-source version.
+- Updated wxWidgets libraries from 2.9 to 3.0.

 ### Changes in version 1.21:

 - Fixed a bug with file type selection in the "Save As" dialog.